e-guerrero/fitness-app/README.md

 # fitness-app
-Fitness app that allows you to create recipes and automatically adjusts the quantity of each ingredient in you pre-configured meal schedule to meet nutritional goals.
+Fitness app that allows you to create recipes within a cozy Nintendo-like atmosphere.
+It the automatically adjusts the quantity of each ingredient in your pre-configured meal schedule to meet your nutritional goals.
 Carb-cycling included.
 Also facilitates logging and analyzing exercise data.
-Exercise data auto adjusts nutritional data and vice versa.
+Exercise performed (optionally tracked more accurately with smart watch) auto adjusts the food amount needed in your meal schedule and food eaten will auto adjust exercise needed.

 Uses React + Typescript and Pocketbase (extended with Golang) with its built-in SQLite (WAL mode) database.